tcoliver/jamf-app-install-template/README.md

 - Built-in support to auto cancel an install in order to avoid disruptions
 - Configurable to exit as failure or success on a canceled run
 - Auto relaunch the application if it was closed during install
+- Ready to deploy example installers in the examples directory

 ## 3. Documentation